 Value doesn’t have to mean a tradeoff between cost and quality.
 With Froedtert Health’s best of both worlds approach, we’ve proven affordable quality is possible.

-Froedtert Health’s average Medicare Spending Per Beneficiary (MSPB) rate across its three hospitals bests both the national average and many local hospitals.
+The average Medicare Spending Per Beneficiary (MSPB) rate across Community Memorial Hospital, St. Joseph’s Hospital and Froedtert Hospital bests both the national average and many local hospitals.
 That means the government spends less per Medicare patient at Froedtert Health hospitals than the median spending amount across all hospitals in the nation — a measure of efficiency, which impacts cost.

 Quality Care Costs Less

 Quality care costs less because doing it right the first time saves money.
 The use of standardized, evidence-based practices to assure appropriate, efficient care means better care and lower costs.

 The data are averages and do not represent the actual charges patients may be billed.
 Learn more about the pricing and quality at our facilities.

 Wisconsin is ranked among the best states in the nation based on health care quality.
 The Wisconsin Hospital Association explains why.